wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 ### Model initializer
-Function **schnet_model_pes** is used for creating an NQCDynamics model object utilizing ASE calculator (here SchNet calculator).
+Function **schnet_model_pes** is used for creating an NQCDynamics model object utilizing the ASE calculator (here SchNet calculator).

 {: .note }
-This function can be replaced with any MLIP that can be accessed through ASE calculator.
+This function can be replaced with any MLIP that can be accessed through the ASE calculator.

 ```jl
 function schnet_model_pes(model_path, cur_atoms)